Getsemani, Cartagena: Local gives away all its best secrets [2023]

 The nightclub vibe in Getsemani is not very different from the bars; everything is generally laid-back and relaxed here.

 This place is located on Calle Media Luna.
 It’s an excellent choice for groups of people with varied tastes.
-Inside the place, you have five different spaces to choose from, all playing different styles of music.
+Inside, there are five different spaces, all playing different styles of music.

 You will also pay a 50,000 COP cover charge to get in here.